FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/Run_first_time_ux/AIX_with_IBM_HACMP_intro/Solaris_Sun_Cluster_Start_here/Sun_cluster_service_configuration.md

 ### Transfer CFT resources group

-All resources are included in the same group, named `CFT-rg`:
+All resources are included in the same group, named CFT-rg:

 `scrgadm –a –g CFT-rg`